Dr. SudheerNeurologist

 Frequently Asked Questions

-Direct answers for common comparison questions.
+Direct answers for common questions about comparison care with Dr. Sudheer.

 No — neurologists do not perform brain or spine surgery.
 They may do lumbar puncture or botulinum toxin injections, but operations are done by neurosurgeons.